MAD MAX FURY ROAD VEHICLES

-In 2010 I had an idea, based on two certainties.
-Mad Max Fury Road pre-production was coming to an end and once shooting began many of the vehicles created for the film, would be on borrowed time.
+I knew two things, pre-production for Mad Max Fury Road was coming to an end and once shooting began many of the vehicles created for the film, would be on borrowed time.

 I’d been a 2nd AC on Mad Max Beyond Thunderdome and saw first hand the fate suffered by the majority of Aunty Entity’s Armada as they chased down the train stolen from Bartertown by Max, Pig Killer and the kids.

-The following images are a testament to the design mastery of the Art Department matched by the engineering skills of the mechanics charged with bringing them to reality.
+These images are a testament to the design mastery of the Art Department matched by the engineering skills of the mechanics charged with bringing them to reality

 I think the results speak for themselves 75 vehicles shot over three weeks in a purpose-built studio.
-Highlighting both their individuality as singular concepts and commonality, as members of the various tribes depicted throughout the film.
+Highlighting both their individuality as singular concepts and commonality, as members of the various tribes within the film.